basic-web-components/basic-web-components/README.md

 ## Older components

-The 0.6 release of Basic Web Components included more components which have not yet been rewritten in ES6.
+The earlier 0.6 release of Basic Web Components included more components which have not yet been rewritten in ES6.
 These components are still present in this repository for reference, and it is our intent to upgrade these when we can:

 * [basic-button](old/basic-button)
   A button with a simple generic style.